Francis Suttill: Prosper Network

 In May 1940, Suttill was commissioned into the East Surrey Regiment of the British Army.
 He was recruited and trained by SOE during the summer of 1942.
-Charismatic and a natural leader, Suttill was considered by SOE to be "highly resourceful and smarter than most" and thus chosen for its "most challenging job: to establish a circuit in Paris, covering a vast chunk of central France."
+Charismatic and a natural leader, Suttill was considered by SOE to be "highly resourceful, and smarter than most" and thus chosen for its "most challenging job: to establish a circuit in Paris, covering a vast chunk of central France."
 His network was named Physician, although more commonly was called by his code name of Prosper.

 Earlier SOE networks, Carte and Autogiro, led by Frenchmen André Girard and Pierre de Vomécourt respectively, had been destroyed by the Germans.
-Suttill's job was to build a network under British control on their remnants.
-With the allied invasion of North Africa approaching, and tentative (but unrealized) plans for an invasion of France in 1943, SOE Section F (France) leader Maurice Buckmaster in London envisioned a strong resistance network based in Paris to harass the German occupiers of France.
+With the allied invasion of North Africa approaching, and tentative plans for an invasion of France in 1943, Suttill's job was to build a network to replace them in northern France.
+SOE Section F (France) leader Maurice Buckmaster in London envisioned a strong resistance network based in Paris to harass the German occupiers of France.

 On 24 September 1942, Suttill's courier, Andrée Borrel, code names Denise and Monique, parachuted into France to prepare for his arrival.
-He himself parachuted into France on 1 October 1942 near La Ferté-sous-Jouarre.
+He himself left England on the night of 1 October 1942 on a No. 138 Squadron RAF Halifax aircraft and parachuted into France near La Ferté-sous-Jouarre with a Deputy Lt.
+James Frederick Amps.
 Suttill was fluent in spoken French, but had an accent and he relied on Borrel, already experienced in the resistance, for much of his communication.
 After meeting in Paris, Suttill and Borrel took a month long trip around central France, exploring the potential for setting up resistance networks.
 They posed as an agricultural salesman and his assistant.
 Their early successes and high level of activity led SOE to send them two wireless operators, Gilbert Norman (Archambaud) in November, and Jack Agazarian (Marcel) in December.
 Most SOE networks had only one wireless operator.

-During late 1942 and the first half of 1943, the Prosper network grew rapidly, covering a large part of northern France, and involving hundreds of locally recruited agents and some 60 networks and sub-networks.
+During late 1942 and the first half of 1943, the Prosper network grew rapidly, covering a large part of northern France, and involving hundreds of locally recruited agents and some 60 sub-networks.
 SOE headquarters in London was both surprised and elated at the rapid progress of Prosper, although concerned about its connections with the communists who were especially powerful in the northern suburbs of Paris.
 SOE, Suttill, and the French Resistance groups had the expectation that an allied invasion of France would occur in fall 1943.
-The efforts of Prosper and its sub-networks were directed toward becoming a potent resistance force to aid the proposed invasion.
+The efforts of Prosper and it's sub-networks were directed toward becoming a potent resistance force to aid the proposed invasion.
 Suttill stockpiled arms and ammunition parachuted in from England to that end.